irena-flextool/flextool/docs/how_to.md

                 - ( 1 / efficiency - min_load / efficiency_at_min_load) / ( 1 - min_load )
 ```

-By default, `input_coefficient` and `output_coefficient` are 1, but if there is a need to tweak their relative contributions, these coefficients allow to do so (e.g. a coal plant might have lower efficieny when using lignite than when using brown coal).
+By default, `input_coefficient` and `output_coefficient` are 1, but if there is a need to tweak their relative contributions, these coefficients allow to do so (e.g. a coal plant might have lower efficiency when using lignite than when using brown coal).

 The input is required at different ouput levels is shown in the figure below, when Capacity = 100, Efficiency = 0.8, Minimum load = 0.6 and Efficiency at minimum load = 0.5.

 ![Min load figure](./Minimum_load.png)

+Next we will ramp limits.
+With the ramping limits, the user can force the change of a flow from a unit to be below a certain value.
+The ramping is an effect of the flow.
+Therefore it does not require the minimum load and it's parameters are added to the unit_outputNode relationship:
+- ramp_method: ramp_cost, ramp_limit or both.
+Only ramp limit is currently implemented
+- ramp_speed_up: Limit on how fast the plant can ramp up. (fraction of unit / min) ie. Value 0.01 allows the change of 60% of capacity per hour.
+- ramp_speed_down: Limit on how fast the plant can ramp down. (fraction of unit / min) ie. Value 0.01 allows the change of 60% of capacity per hour.
+- ramp_cost: NOT IMPLEMENTED.
+The cost of ramping the capacity.
+[CUR/MW]

 ![Add min_load](./coal_min_load.png)